JoaoBruno09/ODSOFT-CI-CD/README.md

 ![Side tab](https://i.imgur.com/NPkp29U.png)

-If we click on it we get redirected to the report!
+If we click on it, we get redirected to the report!

 # Individual Goals